 Topics and series.
 This historical marker is listed in these topic lists: Native Americans • Settlements & Settlers • Wars, US Indian.
 In addition, it is included in the Butterfield Overland Mail series list.

 Location.
 31° 59.854′ N, 110° 1.352′ W. Marker is in Dragoon, Arizona, in Cochise County.
 Marker is on North Old Ranch Road.
 To get here you take the Dragoon Road exit off of I-10.
 Following this road you will reach the town of Dragoon.
 Cross over the railroad tracks and the road curves to the left, but you will turn right off the paved road.
 Follow the dirt road for approximately 4.5 miles.
 You will see some Forest Service signs that will direct you to the site of the "Dragoon Springs/Butterfield Overland Mail Stage Station".
 From the parking area to the site is approximatlely .2 miles.
 Touch for map.
 Marker is in this post office area: Dragoon AZ 85609, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 5 other markers are within 14 miles of this marker, measured as the crow flies.
-Confederate Graves at Dragoon Springs (within shouting distance of this marker); Council Rocks Chief Cochise (approx. 6.1 miles away); Mormon Battalion (approx. 13.4 miles away); Old Pearce Post Office (approx. 13.4 miles away).
+At least 5 other markers are within 14 miles of this Confederate Graves at Dragoon Springs (within shouting distance of this marker); Four miles southeast at Council Rocks (approx. 5.3 miles away); Chief Cochise (approx. 6.1 miles away); Mormon Battalion (approx. 13.4 miles away); Old Pearce Post Office (approx. 13.4 miles away).

 Also see . . .

 1. Arizona's Forgotten Dead.
 An accounting of the Engagement at Dragoon Springs, Arizona by the Colonel Sherod Hunter Camp 1525, Sons of Confederate Veterans, Phoenix, Arizona.
 (Submitted on December 12, 2016, by James Nuti of Bisbee, Arizona.)